alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/cross_references_and_hyperlinks.md

 * Don't append any explanatory text in parentheses whether the target of a cross-reference or hyperlink is translated or not, unless instructed otherwise.
 * Submit a query if a cross-reference or hyperlink is made available for translation and if its translation status is not clear.

 *Provide any other guidelines on how to translate cross-references and hyperlinks.
-(See, for example, query 845636.)*
+(Compare use of xref with and without keyref in loioda3a66de2ffe4f88b5172870f7932bbc and loio76f55fd949cc49758cef8dd48928515c; query 845636.)*

 *For example:*